-During the fiscal year ended June 30, 2013, the Audit Committee was composed of three non-employee directors, namely, Steven C. Good, Meyer Luskin and William F. Ballhaus.
+During the fiscal year ended June 30, 2015, the Audit Committee was composed of three non-employee directors, namely, Steven C. Good, Meyer Luskin and William F. Ballhaus.
 All members of the Audit Committee meet the independence and experience requirements of the SEC and Listing Standards.
 The Board of Directors has determined that Mr. Good qualifies as an "Audit Committee Financial Expert" as this term has been defined under the rules and regulations of the SEC.
 To date, no determination has been made as to whether the other members of the Audit Committee qualify as Audit Committee Financial Experts.
-The Audit Committee meet four times during the fiscal year ended June 30, 2013.
+The Audit Committee met four times and acted by unanimous written consent one time during the fiscal year ended June 30, 2015.